Unarelith/FromScratch/README.md

 Copyright (C) 2018-2019 Quentin Bazin

+### Code

-Code: Licensed under the GNU LGPL version 2.1 or later.
+Licensed under the GNU LGPL version 2.1 or later.
 See LICENSE.txt

+### Textures

+Most of the textures comes from [Ex Nihilo Creatio](https://github.com/BloodyMods/ExNihiloCreatio) and are under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).